radcli14/resume/README.md

 ## Objective

 Pursuing opportunities to create mobile application content and improve my technical capabilities in the Swift and Kotlin programming languages.
+Particularly interested in bringing education-grade engineering and physics applications to the masses using mobile platforms.

 ## Education